 We sleep in 4-person backpacking style tents

-Campers will share a tent with 2 or 3 other campers and for the first half of camp, tent mates are assigned.
+Campers share tents together and for the first half of camp, tent mates are assigned.
 As a group, girls will decide after the first half of camp how the rotation of tent mates will change.
 If you are joining us with a friend, expect to share a tent with new friends during the first half of camp.
 Sleeping as a group under the stars on a tarp in good weather is also encouraged.

 We use 3 types of campsites